presidio-oss/cline-based-code-generator/src/exports/README.md

     }
     ```

-    **Note:** To ensure that the `presidio.hai-build` extension is activated before your extension, add it to the `extensionDependencies` in your `package.json`:
+    **Note:** To ensure that the `presidio-inc.hai-build-code-generato` extension is activated before your extension, add it to the `extensionDependencies` in your `package.json`:

     ```json
     "extensionDependencies": [
-        "presidio.hai-build"
+        "presidio-inc.hai-build-code-generator"
     ]
     ```